Practical Information in Mallorca

 Try to use the public telephones because telephone rates in hotels can be very expensive.

-Safe Water in Spain
+Safe Water in Majorca

 Tap water is generally safe though it can be heavily chlorinated.
 Mineral water is recommended as is cheap to buy and is sold as con gaz (carbonated) and sin gaz (still).
 Remember to drink plenty of water during hot weather.

-Sun Advice in Spain
+Sun Advice in Majorca

 The sunniest (and hottest) months are July and August with an average of 11 hours sun a day and daytime temperatures of 29ºC.
 Particularly during these months you should avoid the midday sun and use a strong sunblock.